RedundancyLens: Revealing and Exploiting Visual Token Processing Redundancy for Efficient Decoder-Only MLLMs

 \subsection{Implementation Details}

-Our experiments are conducted on NVIDIA A100 GPUs using VLMEvalKit~\cite{VLMEVALKIT}, a framework for evaluating large multi-modality models on diverse multimodal benchmarks.
+All experiments are conducted on NVIDIA A100 GPUs using VLMEvalKit~\cite{VLMEVALKIT}, a framework for evaluating MLLMs on diverse multimodal benchmarks.
 We evaluate state-of-the-art MLLMs, including InternVL2-8B~\cite{INTERNVL15}, Qwen2-VL-7B~\cite{QWEN2VL}, MiniCPM-V 2.6~\cite{MINICPMV}, and LLaVA-OneVision~\cite{LLAVAONEVISION}.
-In Hollow Attention, the attention range \( R_A \) for visual tokens is set to 256, typically representing the number of tokens in one sub-image.
+In Hollow Attention, the attention range \( R_A \) for visual tokens is set to 256, which typically corresponds to the number of tokens in a single sub-image.
 In Probe-Activated Dynamic FFN, the number of randomly sampled visual tokens \( M \) is set to 10\% of the total visual tokens per sample, while the number of activated parameters \( K \) is set to 20\% of the original parameter count.
-During the search process, \( M \) is set to 100\% of the total visual tokens per sample to minimize fluctuations caused by uncertainty.
+For the Layer Ranking Algorithm, the penalty coefficient \( \alpha \) is set to 2.
+During the ranking process, \( M \) is set to 100\% of the total visual tokens per sample to minimize fluctuations caused by uncertainty.